MatrixAINetwork/MATRIX_docs/ENGLISH_DOCS/MATRIX_MAN_APPLICATION AND EXCHANGE/MAN APPLICATION AND EXCHANGE.md

 #### With the launch of MATRIX MAINNET, all MAN TOKENS based on Ethereum ERC20 will be replaced by MAN COINS issued on mainnet.
 And the MATRIX Foundation will carry out this migration for MAN holders in batch.

-step 1: Visit (URL will be announced later);
+step 1: When MATRIX FOUNDATION announce the unified ETH address, each holder shall send their MANs to this address, and write down the transaction hash;

-step 2：Fill in the required fields, and transfer your ERC20 MAN to a new address;
+step 2：Visit* (URL will be announced later)*;

-step 3：Click 'Submit';
+step 3：Fill in the required (as well as optional) fields to finish registering;

-step 4：When MATRIX FOUNDATION announce the unified ETH address, each holder shall send their MANs to this address, and email the screeshot of the successful transfer to MATRIX staff to record;
+step 4：Click 'Submit';

-step 5：After the deadline of transfer, MATRIX FOUNDATION will send the MAN coins to the fore-registered new address of each user by 1:1
+step 5：After the deadline of transfer, MATRIX FOUNDATION will send the MAN coins to the fore-registered new address of each user;

 > **Please note that the exchange ratio of MAN on MAINNET is 1:1**